- Reference Number: HEY-265/2016

 At your first hospital review you should ask the consultant when he would be happy for you to begin driving.
 You should also contact your insurance company to notify them about your operation and to check the validity of your insurance.

 This will vary depending on your recovery post surgery and the type of work that you do.
 At your first hospital review discuss your occupation with the consultant who will be able to advise you further.

 Heavy manual workers or patients whose jobs require carrying, lifting or twisting may need to initially modify their activities at work, to avoid putting the healing graft under strain.

 When can I return to my chosen sport?

 Do not return to sporting activity without first discussing clearly with your physiotherapist and consultant.
-The Hull and East Yorkshire Hospitals NHS Trust’s ACL protocol states that patients should not return to sporting activities until at least 9 months after surgery.
+The Hull University Teaching Hospitals NHS Trust’s ACL protocol states that patients should not return to sporting activities until at least 9 months after surgery.
 Your consultant will advise you when they are happy for you to return sport.

 To ensure you are ready to return to your chosen sport, your physiotherapist will introduce exercises that replicate specific movements that are required.
 As stated earlier, do not do any exercises that you have not been advised to do by your physiotherapist at any stage of your rehabilitation.